synaptics-astra/doc/linux/index.rst

 Preboot Firmware
 ^^^^^^^^^^^^^^^^

-The Preboot Firmware is a collection of low level firmware which initializes specific hardware components and loads the software which runs in the Arm TrustZone environment.
-Once the Preboot Firmware completes, execution will be transferred to the bootloader.
-The Preboot Firmware is provided as binary images which are written to the boot device.
+The Preboot firmware is a collection of low level firmware which initializes specific hardware components and loads the software which runs in the Arm TrustZone environment.
+Once the Preboot firmware completes, execution will be transferred to the bootloader.
+The Preboot firmware is provided as binary images which are written to the boot device.

 Bootloader